shell - Kernel command shell and script dispatcher

 How it works

 shell_run loops forever, printing a prompt, reading a line of input, splitting it into tokens, and dispatching to a command handler.
+It can run as a normal kernel task and can also be reached indirectly by the in-kernel script runner.

 Input (shell_readline)